TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

 Last 24 hours

 1. 1.  **Life &. style:** How to cook the perfect fried egg
-2. 2\. **Football:** Celtic shock Barcelona with goals from Victor Wanyama and Tony Watt
+2. 2\. **Society:** David Cameron warns against 'witch-hunt' amid paedophilia allegations
-3. 3\. **News:** Anger in Athens as Greek austerity measures passed
+3. 3\. **Technology:** Bram Stoker's books are all very well... but what are the best vampire games?
-4. 4\. **Sport:** Bradley Wiggins in hospital with rib injuries after being hit by van
+4. 4\. **Football:** Celtic shock Barcelona with goals from Victor Wanyama and Tony Watt
-5. 5\. **Comment:** Sienna Miller nude: pregnancy is now a fig leaf for artists painting nakedness | Jonathan Jones
+5. 5\. **Film:** Daniel Craig reveals he wanted Skyfall to be his last James Bond film
 6. More most viewed

 Last 24 hours

-1.  **Childrens' books:** Eddie Izzard: curious characters and Christmas wishes
+1.  **Society:** David Cameron warns against 'witch-hunt' amid paedophilia allegations
-2.  **Politics:** Andrew Mitchell quizzed on aid to Rwanda: Politics live blog
+2.  **Science:** Bionic hand makes amputee 'feel human again' – video
-3.  **Technology:** Bram Stoker books: a Google doodle that really sucks
+3.  **News:** Robbers on motorcycles ride into Brent Cross shopping centre - CCTV video
-4.  **Science:** Bionic hand makes amputee 'feel human again' – video
+4.  **Society:** David Cameron challenged over paedophiles by This Morning's Philip Schofield – video
-5.  **News:** Robbers on motorcycles ride into Brent Cross shopping centre - CCTV video
+5.  **Football:** Rod Stewart weeps tears of joy after Celtic beat Barcelona – video
 6. More zeitgeist **What is Zeitgeist?**

     Zeitgeist is an experiment in showing trending news, topics and articles from the Guardian.
 Find out more in our blog post.